 Fact #1.
 Ukrainian currency is called hryvnia…

 …or гривня in Ukrainian.
 The hryvnia code is UAH.
-It was proclaimed the national currency five years after USSR dissolution in 1996.
+It was proclaimed the national currency five years after dissolution of the USSR in 1996.

 Fact #2.
 The official sign for Ukrainian money is ₴.

-It consists of the cursive Cyrillic letter “г” and double horizontal stroke.
-Letter “г” stands for the first letter in Ukrainian word “гривня” (hryvnia).
-Double horizontal stroke symbolizes stability (the same sign is used in European € and Japanese ¥ currency symbols).
+It consists of the cursive Cyrillic letter “г” and a double horizontal stroke.
+The letter “г” stands for the first letter in the Ukrainian word “гривня” (hryvnia).
+The double horizontal stroke symbolizes stability.
+The same sign is used in the European € and the Japanese ¥ currency symbols.
 In Ukraine, the abbreviation грн is used more often than the hryvnia sign.

 Fact #3.
 The Ukrainian currency got its name in honor of the old currency.

 The word “hryvnia” was used to denote first copper and then silver ingots of a certain weight in Kyivan Rus’ times.
 They looked like this:

 The word probably derived from Slavic word “hryva” with the meaning “mane” and consequently “hryvna” with the meaning “neck jewelry”.
-According to etymologists, the meaning of the word “hryvna – neck jewelry” was complemented with meaning “monetary unit” due to the widespread tradition of making neck jewelry out of coins.
+According to etymologists, the meaning of the word “hryvna – neck jewelry” was complemented with the meaning “monetary unit” due to the widespread tradition of making neck jewelry out of coins.

 Fact #4.
 Main motifs on the front side of the banknotes…

 …represent important personalities who lived in the territory of the present Ukraine in various historical eras.
 On the back side of the banknotes, these motifs are completed by depicting places related to the names of these personalities.
 Currently Ukrainian hryvnia is issued in 1, 2, 5, 10, 20, 50, 100, 500 denominations.

 Reverse: Volodymyr I’s Fortress Wall in Kyiv